amadlung/2019-04-11-gwu/bash_lesson_1.md

 ### Navigational Shortcuts

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 The tilde character, `~`, is a shortcut for your home directory.
-Navigate to the `dc_workshop` directory:
+Navigate to the `shell_data` directory:

 ```
 $ cd
-$ cd dc_workshop
+$ cd shell_data
 ```

 Then enter the command: